bamos/thesis/README.md

   This uses the configuration in [refs.conf](https://github.com/bamos/thesis/blob/master/refs.conf).
 + I use [update-pdf.sh](https://github.com/bamos/thesis/blob/master/update-pdf.sh)
-  to keep the latest PDF only in the master branch.
+  to keep the latest PDF only in HEAD, although Git LFS or a related project may be a better solution.

 The BibTeX for this document is: